Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 LifeStraw Personal Water Filter: The LifeStraw is considered the most advanced, compact, ultra light personal water filter available.
 It contains no chemicals or iodinated resin, no batteries and no moving parts to break or wear out.
 It weighs only 2 oz. making it perfect for the prepper.
 For more information, see my LifeStraw review.

 Sawyer Products Mini Water Filtration System: Fans of the Sawyer water filtration systems are evangelistic in their praise.
 Did you know they only weight 2 ounces and fit in the palm of your hand?
-At $16 give or take, the price is right.
+The price is right.
 Be sure to also check out the Family Color Coded Gift Pack which looks nice.

 Volcano 3 Collapsible Cook Stove: The Volcano Collapsible cook stove is so versatile; it works with charcoal, wood, or propane.
 I like that it collapses down to 5” making it transportable.
 I also have the older model, the Volcano 2.
 Anytime I own two of something, you know it is a favorite.